IoT and IoD – The Internet of (Very Big) Data

 In a previous article on IIoT World, I discussed the role of intelligent Feeders in converting industrial devices into real time data streams.

 When used within broker centric architectures, Feeders can provide real time data streams to any kind and number of applications.
 One of these applications could be an in-memory data aggregation engine, to support pattern discovery.
 In parallel, the same data stream could be fed to a variety of in-stream data analysis applications to support real time responsiveness, e.g. for predictive maintenance and dynamic resources allocation.
+Find out more about the predictive power of big data analytics in the IIoT era.

 Big Data at Small Cost